 We have found that AAT, Advanced Allergy Therapeutics, retrains the body so that it no longer reacts inappropriately when in contact with an offending allergen.
 This treatment is safe, painless, effective and yet gentile enough for infants and seniors.
 As in all forms of health care, there are no guarantees; however, a high percentage of our patients respond favorably to the treatment on a long term basis.
 People suffering from asthma should be able to enjoy life, and breath without fear of trigger a frightening, life-threatening asthma attack.

-To get on a path to a life without asthma, set up an appointment with Dr. Ian Wahl today!
-Like and/or share this post and we will donate in your honor to the Todd Wahl Memorial Fund.
+To get on a path to a life without asthma, set up an appointment with Dr. Amanda Thiry today!
+Like and/or share this post.

 - Common Asthma Myths: http://bit.ly/2utussH

 - 10 Tips for Easy Breathing This Fall: http://bit.ly/2vFBpFK